-Since its launch in October 2013, a total of 75 students from 24 countries have been studying within the Master programme.
+Since its launch in October 2013, a total of 122 students from 33 different countries have been studying within the programme.

 Applicants must possess a first, higher education qualification (Bachelor’s Degree) in Geography or a related/comparable professionally certified study programme.
-Out of all higher education qualifications earned (Bachelor’s, Master’s, additional academic coursework, etc.) applicants must have accumulated at least 100 ECTS (European Credit Transfer and Accumulation System) within three of the following four study areas:
+Out of all higher education qualifications earned (Bachelor’s, Master’s, additional academic coursework, etc) applicants must have accumulated at least 100 ECTS (European Credit Transfer and Accumulation System) within courses related to the three following areas:

 For further details on the application requirements, please consult the FAQ.

-Candidates must submit a completed application packet consisting of the following documents:
+A completed application packet consists of the following documents:

 1. Completed and signed application form (REQUIRED)